Roger-Chuh/ShapeToolbox/README.md

 You can also combine the `'rcurve'` and `'ecurve'` options.
 That is, a surface of revolution can also have an extrusion profile and vice versa.

-The worm-shape works pretty much the same way (define the spine-options to define its trajectory in 3D space), and it can also have a revolution and extrusion profiles.
+The worm-shape works pretty much the same way (use the spine-options to define its trajectory in 3D space), and it can also have a revolution and extrusion profiles.

 For now, that's it.
 For further guidance, see `help objMakePlain`, and there the sections for `RCURVE, ECURVE` and `SPINEX, SPINEZ, SPINEY`.
 Also, you might want to play with `objDesigner`, which is a graphical tool for designing shapes, and let's you see the effects of various parameters immediately.